 - Scoop about 1 teaspoon chocolate halva ganache into the center of each cookie round.

 - Dip your finger in a bit of water and run it around the edge of the cookie.
 Then fold the sides of each circle into a triangular shape, pinching to firmly seal the edges shut.
 If there are gaps of air inside the cookie that's okay — the filling will melt and fill in as they bake.

 - Repeat until all the dough and filling has been used up.
 Arrange cookies in tight rows on a quarter sheet pan.
 Chill assembled cookies in the refrigerator (not freezer) for 30-60 minutes, no need to cover.

 - To bake, arrange chilled cookies about 2-3 inches apart on a lined sheet pan.
 Bake for 14-16 minutes until the corners of the cookies are beginning to brown just slightly.

 - Let the finished cookies cool on the pan for 5-10 minutes before transferring to a wire rack to cool completely.

 - You may need to bake the cookies in batches or use multiple sheet pans to fit them all in the oven at once.
 If you use multiple racks in the oven, just swap the sheet pans halfway through baking so the cookies brown evenly.

 - If you're not Jewish and you feel weird making a Jewish holiday treat, you can shape these into squares by pinching four corners instead of three.

 - I used Joyva Halvah which comes in an 8 oz pack with 2 bars in it.
 But you can find halva in many grocery stores usually in the international aisle with the kosher food or in the refrigerated section.
-You can also get it online at Target, or at speciality stores like Sumsum or Seed & Mill.
+You can also get it online at Target, From Soom Foods at Amazon, or at specialty stores like Seed & Mill.